mcabbott/NamedPlus.jl/README.md

 This package exists to try out ideas for [NamedDims.jl](https://github.com/invenia/NamedDims.jl), a package which attaches names to the dimensions/indices/axes of arrays.
-There are two ways to use this:
+The opposite extremes of ways to use this are:

-* One way is to check a calculation which is written to work on ordinary arrays.
+* It can be used to check a calculation which is written to work on ordinary arrays.
   The names should be propagated and the answer should have desired names.
   Any operation which mixes incompatible names should give an error.

-* The other way is to write calculations working only on the names.
+* You can also write all operations working only on the names.
 This won't work on ordinary arrays, but the results can be made independent of the storage order of the data.

 The goal here is mostly the second use.
 This needs things like `A[μ=1, ν=2]` and `sum(A; dims=:μ)`